 There are a couple of ways to do this:

 You can go online via the ‘Government Gateway’ – or you can Telephone HMRC on the CIS helpline (0300 200 3210) and give your UTR – or your company’s UTR if registering as a company – and personal details including your national Insurance number and – if appropriate – your VAT number.
-A short while later you get a confirmation from HMRC.
+A short while later you will get a confirmation from HMRC.

 Then, when your Contractor hires you – you give them your UTR and your NI number (if self-employed) or the Company number and company UTR (if you are trading as a company).
 Your Contractor then goes online to verify your CIS status.
 And, if you are registered, they deduct 20% tax from your invoice (excluding VAT and materials).
 If you aren’t registered for the CIS scheme, they should deduct 30%!